Michael Keaton

 Michael Keaton as Beetlejuice

-The actor started being called a Hollywood star of the first magnitude after the leading role in Burton's "Batman" and its sequel "Batman Returns".
-Unlike previous film incarnations, Michael's Batman is a thoughtful, somewhat gloomy, and reflective character.
+The actor became a major Hollywood star after landing the leading role in Burton's "Batman" and its sequel "Batman Returns."
+Unlike previous film versions, Michael's Batman was a thoughtful, brooding, and introspective character.

 Michael Keaton as Batman